otto-torino/django-editor-js/README.md

         # Define a custom storage backend for uploaded images.
         "STORAGE_BACKEND": "app.storage.PrivateMediaStorage",

-        # Specify a custom CSS files to be loaded inside the editor's iframe.
+        # Specify the custom CSS files to be loaded inside the editor's iframe.
         "CSS_FILES": ["my_app/css/style.css", "other_app/css/style.css"],

         # Specify a custom Python class to render the JSON data to HTML.